Am I eligible to receive benefits?

+You must econtinue to file weekly either online using your MyBenefits portal or by telephone.
 You must actively seek appropriate, full-time work.
 You must regularly report to your local Workforce Center.
-Also, you must make 4 employer contacts each week, keep a record of these contacts (a form to help with this can be found here http://dew.sc.gov/claim-content-benefits.asp?col5=open#Eligibility), and 1 of these contacts must be through the state’s online system http://www.scworks.org/.
+Also, you must make four employer contacts each week, keep a record of these contacts, and two of these contacts must be through SC Works Online Services.

 I was turned down for benefits.
 How do I appeal this decision?

 Your appeal must be in writing, and it must be submitted within 10 days of the date the decision for denial was mailed to you.
-It may be submitted by mail, by fax or in person.
-Also, you must keep filing your weekly claims regularly because you will only be paid for weeks you filed if you win your appeal.
+It may be submitted by mail, by fax or online through your MyBenefits account.
+Also you must keep filing your weekly claims regularly because you will only be paid for weeks you filed if you win your appeal.